-Mr. Ely’s 34 years of experience have allowed him to handle projects as diverse as serving on the recruiting teams that successfully induced both Mercedes-Benz and Hyundai to locate their first U.S. manufacturing plant in Alabama, while representing taxpayers before the Internal Revenue Service, the Alabama Department of Revenue and local taxing authorities.
+Mr. Ely’s 36 years of experience have allowed him to handle projects as diverse as serving on the recruiting teams that successfully induced both Mercedes-Benz and Hyundai to locate their first U.S. manufacturing plant in Alabama, while representing taxpayers before the Internal Revenue Service, the Alabama Department of Revenue and local taxing authorities.
 His practice focuses on three concentric areas: representing taxpayers before federal, Alabama and local administrative and judicial forums; advising companies on choosing the proper form of entity through which to conduct business in the Southeast and potential tax incentives; and advising companies and various trade and professional organizations regarding state and local tax legislative matters.
 He also devotes a substantial amount of time to teaching and writing on SALT-related topics.

-He has served for many years as state tax adviser to several business and professional trade associations, is former Chair of the Alabama State Bar Tax Section, and currently chairs its Legislative Review Committee.
-Bruce was recently awarded the first Paul H. Frankel Award for Outstanding Achievement in State and Local Taxation by New York University and recognized as one of the Top 10 Tax Lawyers in the United States by State Tax Notes/Tax Analysts.
+He is former Chair of the Alabama State Bar Tax Section, and currently chairs its Legislative Review Committee.
+In October 2017, Bruce was honored to receive the Council on State Taxation (COST) annual "Paul H. Frankel Excellence in State & Local Taxation" award.
+In 2013, he received the inaugural Paul H. Frankel Award for Outstanding Achievement in State and Local Taxation from New York University and was recognized as one of the "Top 10 Tax Lawyers in the United States" by State Tax Notes/Tax Analysts.
 He earned his B.S. in Accounting and law degree from The University of Alabama [with honors] and his LL.M. in Taxation from New York University School of Law.